 How to Change the Oil in Your Motorcycle

-- Additionally, you may experience decreased engine performance, hear unusual engine noises, or smell burning oil while riding.
+- You may experience decreased engine performance, hear unusual engine noises, or smell burning oil

-If you notice any signs you need an oil change - don’t panic.
-A motorcycle oil change can be carried out by most people, but there are some essential tools and supplies that you need on hand to do the job properly.
+A motorcycle oil change can be carried out by most people, so here are the tools and supplies you need on hand to do the job properly:

 - Socket wrench set